zagdiablo/python-console-todo-list/README.md

 # python-console-todo-list

-is a simple console todo list made with python
+is a simple console todo list made in python

 ## Usage